 Bristol Lodge Cooking: We prepare a meal and deliver it to a Waltham Soup kitchen on the third Monday of every month.
 Meals are cooked in our UU Wellesley kitchen on Sundays after our Worship Service; volunteer cooks and servers of all ages are welcome!
 Click HERE for a list of this year's cooking dates.

 Undecorate the Tree: We purchase and deliver holiday gifts for recipients who often do not receive any others.
 In December 2015 and 2016, this initiative provided an opportunity for our community to make a very real, meaningful contribution to the health and happiness of Burmese refugees now living in Lowell, MA.
 Click HERE to learn more about this longstanding tradition.
+This year will will provide gifts for domestic violence survivors enrolled in the UU Urban Ministry's Believe in Success program.

 Taking a Stand for Justice